The SEND Code of Practice says that parents and young people can appeal to the Tribunal about:

 See further information about:

-If you disagree with any decision, the first thing to do is to contact the Special Educational Needs Service on telephone: 01904 554336, or by email to: sendept@york.gov.uk, and ask to talk to your Special Needs Educational Designated Officer (SENDO).
-Many disagreements are sorted out by requesting a meeting with the SENDO, without the need for further escalation.
+If you disagree with any decision, the first thing to do is to contact your designated SEN Caseworker or the Special Educational Needs Team on telephone: 01904 554336, or by email to: sendept@york.gov.uk.
+Many disagreements are sorted out by requesting a meeting with the SEN Caseworker, without the need for further escalation.

 It's important to establish all of the factors which informed the decision, as this will help you decide next steps for your child or young person.

-You can ask them why they made their decision, talk about the main issues and tell them why you disagree.
+You can ask them why the Local Authority made their decision, talk about the main issues and tell them why you disagree.

 These discussions will help you decide whether to appeal and if you do, it could be useful when building your case.

-If an agreement cannot be reached between you and the local authority through discussion with your SENDO, you can ask for mediation, and have the right to lodge an appeal to tribunal.
+If an agreement cannot be reached between you and the local authority through discussion with your SEN Caseworker, you can ask for mediation, and have the right to lodge an appeal to tribunal.

 Mediation is a type of disagreement resolution.
 The service is free and confidential.